Donate Sign Up for The Gist

 Tammy earned a bachelor's degree from the University of North Alabama, a master's degree from the University of Alabama in Birmingham, and an Education Specialist's Degree from Samford University, in addition to an administrative certification earned at the University of Montevallo.

-Tammy achieved certification from the National Board for Professional Teaching Standards (NBPTS) in 1999 and renewed the certification in 2009.
-She has mentored over 100 teachers who have undergone the NBPTS certification process.
-She served for nine years on the NBPTS board of directors.
+Tammy achieved certification from the National Board for Professional Teaching Standards (NBPTS) in 1999 and renewed the certification in 2009 and served for nine years on the NBPTS board of directors.
 She received the 2001 Presidential Award for Excellence in Science Teaching and was the 2003 Alabama Teacher of the Year.

 Tammy and her husband Ray love to travel and play golf.
 The joy of her life is enjoying her family, especially her five grandchildren, Ava, Olivia, Zadie, Caden, and Sophie.